panchul/workspace/doc/Career.md

 When starting out, entrepreneurs face seemingly never-ending lists of tasks.
 I had to be a jack-of-all-trades at Virgin Records.
-I had at least 10 job titles (depending on who I was talking to) – marketing, PR, operations, business development… you name it, I did it.
+I had at least 10 job titles (depending on who I was talking to) - marketing, PR, operations, business development... you name it, I did it.

-Working across so many areas is great because it enables you to learn quickly, broaden your skill set, and tackle challenges head on with confidence – but we could never have evolved from a mail-order record retailer to a global brand if I hadn’t learnt how to delegate early on.
+Working across so many areas is great because it enables you to learn quickly, broaden your skill set, and tackle challenges head on with confidence - but we could never have evolved from a mail-order record retailer to a global brand if I hadn't learnt how to delegate early on.

-With that in mind, I decided to write up a five-step delegation guide that I’ve followed over the years.
+With that in mind, I decided to write up a five-step delegation guide that I've followed over the years.
 Hopefully you find it helpful too.

 1. Identify your strengths and weaknesses.
 Reflect on the tasks that come naturally to you.
 What elements of the business do you find enjoyable and stress-free?
 What do you find demanding and time-consuming?
 Ask your friends, family and peers for their honest observations too.
-Once you’ve collected your thoughts and findings, write them down and take note of any patterns and themes.
+Once you've collected your thoughts and findings, write them down and take note of any patterns and themes.

 2. Do the same for your business as a whole.
 Identify any areas where improvement